Topic Hub

 Software engineering fundamentals are the habits that keep helping after the language, framework, or product surface changes.
 They show up when a task is ambiguous, a pull request needs judgment, a codebase is hard to change, or a team must decide which trade-off is worth accepting.

-This hub collects CodeNotes articles about the practical side of engineering judgment: decision-making, maintainable code, testing reality, junior developer growth, code review, and the risk of treating automated feedback as a substitute for system understanding.
+This hub collects CodeNotes articles about the practical side of engineering judgment: decision-making, maintainable code, debugging, testing reality, junior developer growth, production-load debugging, code review, and the risk of treating automated feedback as a substitute for system understanding.

 Read By Problem